 Created in an effort to develop a superior alternative to popular sheepskin-lined boots, Pajar’s boots boast a patented multi-layer insulating system that uses a combination of trapped air, aluminum, wool, and felt to keep feet extra warm, even in sub-zero conditions.
 Though nothing short of spikes will get you through extremely icy conditions, Pajar’s boots offer extra texture and traction on their rubber soles — great for walking around a slippery campus.

 Our favorite part about these boots?
 The extra fashionable touches!
 We’re loving the motorcycle styling and addition of the buckles on the top – while these boots may be perfect all-weather boots, they certainly don’t LOOK like it.
 If you have a surplus of cash (from the holiday season perhaps?!)
 Pajar also makes a variety of super-warm styles that range from “couture” to “sporty,” all of which you can check out online.

 The North Face’s cleat-like “snowflake” rubber provides excellent traction while their waterproof treatment keeps these boots dry and fresh.
-From a style standpoint, the Alycia boots come in a variety of colors, include trendy cable-knit detailing at the top, and boast a fashion-forward lace-up style.
-If you’re looking to invest in a single pair of winter boots for all weather conditions, The North Face’s Alycia boots might be for you!
+From a style standpoint, the Shellista III boots come in a variety of colors, including this cool gray, and boast a fashion-forward lace-up style.
+If you’re looking to invest in a single pair of winter boots for all weather conditions, The North Face’s Shellista III boots might be for you!